CodingwithFawad/Emotion-Classification-with-Transformers/README.md

    ```

 2. **Access the Interface**
-   Open your browser and open the Gradio link.
+   Open the Gradio link in a browser.

 3. **Classify Emotions**
    Type a sentence into the input box and click the **Classify** button to view the emotion probabilities.